Simon is a tall, English musician and writer who has an enviable collection of admirable hats. He resides in the fair city of Norwich.

 In February 2019 he released an EP entitled ‘The Lights of Nowhere Town’ which features the the moving ‘England is Falling Apart’.

-In May 2019 he released the album ‘Atomnesia’ and a new album ‘Amazing Graciousness’ was released on Breadknife Music in November 2019.
+In May 2019 he released the album ‘Atomnesia’ and a the album ‘Amazing Graciousness’ was released on Breadknife Music in November 2019.

 Simon Tall has been featured on BBC Introducing and is one of the regular hosts of the Music House sessions at Jurnets bar in Norwich.
 He is always looking to gig.
 Please get in touch if you wish to book him.